lovelove-web/Linux-Management/Linux mang/Users creation.md

 ![to git123](https://github.com/user-attachments/assets/59617baf-f735-46f0-b5ad-b9fcda10bebc)

-4. Add Tupu and Lupu to the Sudo Group
-I runned the following script and add those lines to assign tupu and lupu to the sudo group, allowing them administrative privileges.
+4. Add Tupu and Lupu to the Sudo Group:  I runned the following script and add those lines to assign tupu and lupu to the sudo group, allowing them administrative privileges.

 ```Python
 sudo visudo